- 5 minutes to read

 After you install the CodeRush extension you can notice the CodeRush menu and toolbars.

-You can restore the default CodeRush menu position in Visual Studio 2019 (the CodeRush menu is nested inside Visual Studio Extensions menu).
-Enable the «Nest the CodeRush menu inside the Visual Studio Extensions menu (restart required)» option in the Quick Setup options page.
+You can restore the default CodeRush menu position in Visual Studio 2019 (the CodeRush menu is nested inside Visual Studio's Extensions menu).
+Enable the «Nest the CodeRush menu inside Visual Studio's Extensions menu (restart required)» option in the Quick Setup options page.
 This option is available for Visual Studio 2019.

-CodeRush provides CodeRush Debug and CodeRush Visualize toolbars.
+CodeRush includes CodeRush Debug and CodeRush Visualize toolbars.

 The CodeRush Visualize toolbar allows you to control the main CodeRush features.